 Ask All of Your Customers for Reviews

 Though asking all of your customers for reviews might lead to a negative review here and there, that’s nothing to worry about.
-A study by Spiegel Research Center showed that customers trust businesses with a few negative reviews more than businesses with only positive reviews.
+Several studies have shown that customers trust businesses with a few negative reviews more than businesses with only positive reviews.

 Use Email, Text or Even Mobile Kiosks